ironhack-datalabs/dataV2-labs/about-me.md

 I would like to keep working on the Health field, just more related to tecnhology.
 My goals are to keep studying and growying

-Hopefully I'll have a good time
+Hopefully I'll learn awesome things tomorrow in class and I'll have a good time